xnen/Vai/README.md

 2. **Install Dependencies and Build the Project:**

-    Ensure that Maven is installed.
+    Ensure that Maven and JDK 11 are installed.
 Navigate to the project directory and run:

     ```bash
     mvn clean package
     ```

-    Actually this might not work, needs JDK 22 I think.
-In IntelliJ you can just use a version 22 JDK and run maven package from the IDE itself, should work.
+    Alternatively, in IntelliJ, use a JDK 11 and run `maven package` from the IDE.

-    This command will compile the project into a fat JAR file.
-Hopefully!
-    It should result in the `target` directory.
+    This command will compile the project into a fat JAR file, resulting in the `target` directory.

 3. **Configure API Key:**